Frequently Asked Questions

 Are there specific course requirements for admission?

 For most BU programs the recommended high school/secondary school curriculum includes: four years of English, three to four years of mathematics (precalculus/calculus recommended), three to four years of laboratory science, three to four years of history or social science, and two to four years of a foreign language.

 I don't know what I want to major in.
 Can I apply 'Undecided'?

 Yes!
 Undecided is a very popular ‘major’ at BU.
 We encourage students to explore the extensive academic opportunities available to them at BU.
 Students are not required to select a major until the end of their sophomore year.
 Most schools and colleges within Boston University have an ‘undecided’ option; however, you will need to select one of our schools or colleges for your application to BU.
 See our complete list of majors as well as a list of our undergraduate schools and colleges.

 I want to apply for scholarships.
 When do I need to do that?

 Please see our Scholarship & Merit Award information.
 Scholarship requirements vary.
 Some have an application deadline of December 1.
 It is your responsibility to review all requirements and make sure deadlines are met.
 All scholarship recipients are notified by early April.

 I will be applying for financial aid.
 What do I need to do?

 Boston University requires both the FAFSA and the CSS PROFILE as components of the application for financial aid.
 The deadline for these materials to be received by FAFSA and CSS is February 15.
-If you are applying as an Early Decision candidate, the CSS PROFILE deadline is November 1 and the FAFSA deadline is February 15.
+If you are applying as an Early Decision candidate, the CSS PROFILE deadline is November 1, and the FAFSA should be submitted beginning in January.
 All financial aid decisions are made by early April.

 I'm not applying for financial aid.
 Is that a problem?